 While some signals are obvious, it’s not always clear when it’s time to seek outside help to advance your career.
 Here are seven key indicators that a career coach might be a worthwhile investment.

 - You’re experiencing job angst: If you’re bored or frustrated with your job, but don’t know what other career(s) you could pursue, enlisting a career coach is a valuable idea.
-Friedman says that many of her clients start with a vague sense of feeling overwhelmed without knowing why, and then come around to thinking, ““I need a trusted advisor to guide me and to hold me accountable as I try and figure out my career.’”
+Friedman says that many of her clients start with a vague sense of feeling overwhelmed without knowing why, and then come around to thinking, “‘I need a trusted advisor to guide me and to hold me accountable as I try and figure out my career.’”

-Another clear sign a career coach is for you: You’re not moving up the career ladder, despite your hard work.
+- Your career has stalled: Another clear sign a career coach is for you: You’re not moving up the career ladder, despite your hard work.
 “I also see clients who are trying to move up, who’re being groomed for leadership and need help with navigating politics in the office and organizational change,” Friedman says.

 3 signs you’re not ready for career coaching

-Even if you’ve identified the need for a career coach, if you struggle to look inside yourself for answers, a career coach may not be a solution for you at this time.
+Even if you’ve identified the need for a career coach, if you struggle to look inside yourself for answers, a career coach may not be a solution at this time.
 A career coach can only take you so far, Friedman says.
 You must be open-minded and willing to work hard to identify your strengths and weaknesses and fight for the fulfilling career you want.

 Here are three indicators that a career coach may not be right for you.

 - You think a career coach possesses all the answers and will find you a job: If you approach a career coach expecting the coach will connect you with a VP job in four easy steps, you may be disappointed.
 Career coaches are quick to point out that they can’t perform miracles.
 What’s more, the service is not a quick fix.
 “This is not a situation where the coach waves a magic wand and gives you magic insights and everything is all better,” says Curt Rosengren, a career coach in Seattle who specializes in matching people with professions.
 “If what you’re really trying to do is buy a solution, the solution comes from the work you do.”

 - You’re reluctant to self-assess, self-examine and, quite possibly, network: A career coach will almost always give a client something to do or think about in preparation for their next session.
 For example, the coach could ask you to take a personality test, to reflect on your best and worst work experiences, or to network in your spare time.
-It’s in your best interest to put time into this work, otherwise you’re wasting your time and money.
+It’s in your best interest to put time into this work; otherwise you’re wasting your time and money.
 While a career coach can help you identify your passions and help build up your strengths and mitigate your weaknesses, much of the actual work in improving your career prospects will come from within.